ooni/ooni.org/content/post/mining-ooni-data.md

 This post describes other options that are either currently available or can be made available [upon request](/about/#contact).

+There is another important caveat: the data uploaded by OONI Probes is made available in daily batches, so it may take up to 48 hours for the measurement to become available in OONI Explorer, OONI API and other sources of OONI data.

 ## Raw data

 First of all, whole OONI dataset can be fetched from